 What is the fee?
 What forms of payment do you accept?

-If I travel to you, the prices range from $250 to $325 depending on the day, time, and driving distance.
-Reduced pricing may be available if you prefer to meet in my home in Brandon as it saves me travel time.
+The prices depend on the test given, day, time, and driving distance.
 The fee includes testing, scoring, an explanation of the test results, and a written report detailing the scores and their meanings.
+The fee is for one test.

 I accept cash, checks, and credit cards through Paypal.
 If preferred, you can break the fee into multiple payments, typically due a month apart each.